sschober/gropdf-zig/README.md

 # A groff PDF device written in zig

-The original UNIX typesetting software `roff` (from 'runoff') has a GNU implementation called `groff`, which you will very likely have installed on your system if you use MacOS, a Linux distribution, or Windows with MinGW or WSL.
+The original UNIX typesetting system `roff` (from 'runoff') has a GNU implementation called `groff`, which you will very likely have installed on your system if you use MacOS, a Linux distribution, or Windows with MinGW or WSL.
 It is used today mainly to typeset man pages in the terminal, but actually